Don328/PersonalSite/Client/wwwroot/markdown/about-me/stories/fifty3pilots.md

-?---

 You get used to the sounds of the different radios after a few hundred flight hours.
 You can tell, just by the background noise, the static, exactly which radio the little voice in your head is coming through over.

-"We can make it" It was the UHF; The "uniform" radio, so-called because of its use of the letter 'U' at the beginning of its name.
+"We can make it" It was the UHF; The "uniform" radio, so-called because of its use of the letter 'U' at the beginning of its name: Ultra High Frequency.
 The UHF was one of the radios used primarily to talk to tower (air traffic control).

 The voice belonged to an anonymous pilot of a MH53 helicopter.
 There were two of them sitting on the ground in the area known as the ramp.